NelsonPython/tuningGuides/OpenVino.md

 - Multiple domains: Computer Vision, Recommendation Systems.

-- Ability to implement a custom optimization pipeline via the supported <a href="https://docs.openvinotoolkit.org/latest/pot_compression_api_README.html">API</a>.
+- Ability to implement a custom optimization pipeline via the supported [API](https://docs.openvinotoolkit.org/latest/pot_compression_api_README.html).

 Before we start using the POT tool, we will need to prepare some config files: